 That can be tough on your kids, your schedule, and your wallet.
 That’s especially true if your divorce is at all contested.

-Pros and cons of DIY divorce with 3 Step Divorce
+Pros of 3 Step Divorce

 - Their DIY process is very fast, but you can go through the process at your own pace if you need to take some time.

 - 3StepDivorce is less expensive.
 Similar services go for double the price tag, and it’s nothing compared to how much going through the traditional process would cost.
-And if you’re strapped for cash (one of you has to figure out where else to live, after all), 3StepDivorce will let you pay in installments.

 - 3StepDivorce lets you make changes to your documents whenever you need at no additional cost.